 - Use the PRISMA guideline for any other kind of systematic review or meta-analysis.

 - Use the PRISMA-P guideline for the protocol of a systematic review.

 - Use the PRISMA ScR guideline for scoping reviews.

 - Use the ARRIVE guideline for research on animals in a lab.

 - Use the REFLECT guideline for research on livestock.

-- If you are reporting descriptive data (either alone or alongside quantitative data):
+Descriptive data (either alone or alongside quantitative data)